0xskar/0xskar.github.io/_posts/2022-06-12-TryHackMe-XSS.md

 ## [](#header-2)Task 1 Room Brief

 Cross-Site Scripting, better known as XSS in the cybersecurity community, is classified as an injection attack where malicious JavaScript gets injected into a web application with the intention of being executed by other users.
-In this room, you'll learn about the different XSS types, how to create XSS payloads, how to modify your payloads to evade filters, and then end with a practical lab where you can try out your new skills.
+In this room, you'll learn about the different XSS types, how to create XSS payloads, how to modify your payloads to evade filters, and then end with a Box lab where you can try out your new skills.

 Cross-site scripting vulnerabilities are extremely common.
 Below are a few reports of XSS found in massive applications; you can get paid very well for finding and reporting these vulnerabilities.